holonk/retail-calendar/README.md

 ### 53 week years

 Based on given configuration, a year may contain 53 weeks.
 This complicates comparing months to previous year.
-This case is handled specially based on given `restated` option.
+This case is handled specially based on given [LeapYearStrategy](#LeapYearStrategy) option.

-If `restated` is `true`
+If `leapYearStrategy` is `LeapYearStrategy.Restated`

 FIRST week of year is "dropped".
 It doesn't belong the any month.